 Please ask your advisor to prepare a letter that evaluates 1) the merits of your travel request vis-à-vis your research, and 2) the likelihood of additional Putnam grant applications in support of this research beyond the current proposal.
 This letter should be submitted separately from the main application by the deadline below.
 Higher priority for funding may be given to applicants who have not previously received a Putnam grant.

 Proposals are reviewed twice a year.
-Application Deadlines are October 1st (Fall Semester) and March 11th (spring semester).
+Application deadlines are October 1, 2021 (fall semester) and March 11, 2022 (spring semester).
 Each grantee must provide a final report that summarizes scientific accomplishments derived from the award within six months of travel completion.
 Reports for prior awards must be received before new applications from the same individual will be considered.